Growth opportunities – tremendous potential

 For instance, when the manufacturing sector suffered setbacks in the early months of the pandemic – as supply and distribution channels were disrupted – the Fund shifted its weighting in that sector from underweight to overweight, with particular emphasis on cyclical companies that tend to do well when spending revives.

 “Importantly, even investments made in these more cyclical industries are focused on companies that are growing relatively faster than their peers,” noted Lettenberger.

 Although the Fund is not a technology fund, it does invest heavily in that sector – and in industries that are affected by evolving technology.
 “Innovation happens everywhere,” Lettenberger explained.
 “It’s not just isolated to technology and healthcare.
 It’s happening in the financial sector.
 It’s happening in the industrials.”

-Its leading holdings as of March 31, 2021 include LHC Group, a provider of home health services; Middleby, a manufacturer of commercial and industrial food preparation equipment and residential appliances; Five9, a provider of cloud contact center software; Inspire Medical Systems, a developer of sleep apnea treatment products; and Natera, a leader in DNA testing and women’s health.
+The following examples of positions in the portfolio, as of Oct.
+31, 2021, show the different areas innovation is taking place.
+Middleby, a manufacturer of commercial and industrial food preparation equipment and residential appliances; Five9, a provider of cloud contact center software; Inspire Medical Systems, a developer of sleep apnea treatment products; and Natera, a leader in DNA testing and women’s health.

 “I think small cap growth stocks have tremendous potential going forward, led by innovation that is impacting all industries” said Lettenberger.

 But to take advantage of that potential, it’s important to stay focused on changes in technology and market dynamics.
 “When things change,” said Lettenberger, “you need to put your learning hat back on and figure out how you can benefit from that change.”